 - Once infected with aster yellows, a plant will never recover.

-- In some plants, red to purple discoloration of leaves occurs.
+- Leaves are discolored from pale green to yellow or white.
+In some plants, red to purple discoloration of leaves occurs.

 - Leaves may be small and stunted.

 - Many thin, weak stems grow close together forming a witches' broom.

 - Flowers are small, malformed, and often remain green or fail to develop the proper color.

 - Taproots of carrots are thin, small, covered in many root hairs, and often taste bitter.

 Aster yellows has caused a lot of damage to Minnesota garlic.
 Symptoms in garlic include:

 - Premature yellowing and dieback of garlic plants.

 - Dark streaking or discoloration of the wrapper.